dginelli/repairnator-experiments-jkali-one-erroring-test-case/README.md

 - **Overview**: The problem is related to a NullPointerException that is thrown by the program during the execution of a test case.

--**Reason why the patch has been generated**: jKali managed to create a patch because it changes the if condition in which the exception is thrown, and since the test case doesn't check if the property `dns` of the object SentryAppenderFactory is not null, the patched program passes all test cases.
+- **Reason why the patch has been generated**: jKali managed to create a patch because it changes the if condition in which the exception is thrown, and since the test case doesn't check if the property `dns` of the object SentryAppenderFactory is not null, the patched program passes all test cases.

--**Useful information for the developer**: The developer can focus on the property `dns` of the object SentryAppenderFactory and check if it is initialized correclty or not.
+- **Useful information for the developer**: The developer can focus on the property `dns` of the object SentryAppenderFactory and check if it is initialized correclty or not.
 Since it is correct, the developer can then check if there is some errors in the test case.

 - **Human fix**